-A disk is a virtual analog of physical storage devices, such as SSD and HDD.
+A disk is a virtual version of physical storage devices, such as SSD and HDD.

 Disks are designed for storing data.
 They are attached to VMs to work with them.
 If you detach a disk, its data is not deleted.

 Each disk is located in one of the availability zones and is not automatically replicated to other zones.

 A disk is created within a folder and inherits its access rights.

 Disks use storage capacity that incurs additional fees.
 For more information, see Pricing policy for Compute Cloud.
 The size of a disk is specified when creating it.
 This is the capacity that you are charged for.

 If a disk is created from a snapshot or image, the disk information contains the ID of the source resource.
 In addition, the license IDs are inherited from the source resource (

 product_ids), which are used to calculate the cost of disk usage.

 In Yandex.Cloud, there are two types of disks: